 Join us for another installment of The Watering Hole Craft Talk Series.
 The purpose of these programs is to revisit memorable craft talks that were given at the Winter Retreat and to relive them with everyone.

-Date: Thursday, May 15th, 6:30 - 7:30 p.m.
+Date: Thursday, April 16th, 6:30 - 7:30 p.m.
 EST

 Location: Virtual